martgnz/canal-absent/README.md

 # canal-infanta
 A newsapp to navigate through the Canal de la Infanta.

+## Getting started
+The production version is on the  `gh-pages` branch which is by default.

-Install the dependencies with `bower install` and run your local server of choice (if you don't have any, install node's `http-server`) to `localhost:8080/app`.
+If you need to hack this site, check on `master`, install the dependencies with `bower install` and run your local server of choice (`localhost:8080/app`).

 ## License
 - Code: MIT.